What is Prioritization?

 - In regards to time management, as you prioritize throughout the day to make sure you have time for everything.
 This is similar to a student who says they do not have enough time to go to school, do homework, eat, sleep, exercise, socialize, etc. who is told to prioritize in order to do it all effectively.

 Why Prioritization is Important

-Establishing priorities is necessary in order to complete everything that needs to get finished.
-Prioritization is important because it will allow you to focus your attention on tasks that are important and urgent so that you can later focus on lower priority tasks.
+Establishing priorities is necessary in order to complete everything that needs to be done.
+Prioritization is important because it with allow you to give your attention to tasks that are important and urgent so that you can later focus on lower priority tasks.